nathanvogel/DeepMaps/extensions/maps-replacer/README.md

 ## What it does

-Replace downloaded map tiles inside OpenStreetMaps, with the one queried at a local server.
+Replace downloaded map tiles inside OpenStreetMap, with the one queried at a local server.

 ## Compatibility

 Firefox-only
-OpenStreetMaps.org
+openstreetmap.org

 ## How to install